 Leo Bear is a Hollywood-based features writer.
 Her background is in news and features writing.
 Leo spent five years on the entertainment newsdesk at BBC Worldwide before going freelance and moving out to Los Angeles.
 She specialises in writing lifestyle features, celebrity interviews, health stories and travel features for publications including Eve Magazine, OK!
 Magazine, Total Film, TV Hits and Conde Nast Gourmet Travel Guide.

-The Silver Surfer, Galactus, Marvel Comics, Doctor Strange, Jack Kirby, John Romita, Steve Ditko, Steve Buscema
+Tags: The Silver Surfer, Galactus, Marvel Comics, Doctor Strange, Jack Kirby, John Romita, Steve Ditko, Steve Buscema